tmtsoftware/csw/docs/src/main/params/commands.md

 ## ObsId

-An ObsID, or observation Id, indicates the observation the command is associated with.
+An `ObsID`, or observation ID, indicates the observation the command is associated with.
 It can be constructed by creating an instance of `ObsId`.

 Scala